 Although JK Rowling is from England, she chose Scotland.
 Her sister was living in Edinburgh at the time and as we all know, when things go wrong we want to know with people we love and love us back.

 JK Rowling didn’t really know Edinburgh but yet made it her home.
 She shaped her vision of Harry Potter in Edinburgh.
 The city influenced her more than we could imagine.

 Of course, her previous experiences were a source of inspiration as well.
 In the books, you will find elements inspired by Edinburgh, London and Porto.
 There are plenty of Harry Potter locations in the world, but if you love the original books, Edinburgh is for you!

 BeeLoved City tells you everything you need to know about Harry Potter in Edinburgh.

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no extra cost for you!

-The guide will tell you everything about JK Rowling, her life, the inspiration for Harry Potter, Edinburgh Awards and will bring you to the main sites such as Victoria Street, Potterrow…
+The guide will tell you everything about JK Rowling, her life, inspiration for Harry Potter, where she wrote the books, Edinburgh Awards and will bring you to the main Harry Potter sites in Edinburgh such as Victoria Street, Potterrow…

 The Elephant House is a café located on George IV Bridge in Edinburgh Old Town.
 It’s particularly famous for being the birthplace of Harry Potter.
 When she moved to Scotland, JK Rowling spent a lot of time in cafes, especially the Elephant House, writing the first Harry Potter books.
 She was particularly inspired by the place and its view on George Heriot’s school and the city.